-Principle practice

-or Description
+Principle or Description practice

 Incremental planning

 Requirements are recorded on story cards and the stories to be included in a release are determined by the time available and their relative priority.
 The developers break these stories into development 'Tasks'.
 See Figures 3.5 and 3.6.